Vaccine-Hunters-Canada/VaxFinder-backend/README.md

 1. [Python 3.8](https://www.python.org/downloads/release/python-380/)
 2. [Poetry](https://python-poetry.org/): A tool for dependency management and packaging.
 3. Access to VaxFinder's Microsoft SQL Server database hosted on [Azure](https://azure.microsoft.com/en-ca/services/sql-database/).
 Please message Patrick or Evan for access.
+4. [Docker](https://www.docker.com/) (for testing): A container management tool which we use to package our application.
+5. [Docker Compose](https://docs.docker.com/compose/install/) (for testing): Multi-container orchestration to give high-level control of containers during testing.

 ### Installation